Biden aims to expand map as Trump recovers from coronavirus

 Biden’s advisers say they have been confident for months they can expand the electoral map while never wavering from their promise to have their candidate travel only when local health guidelines allowed for it.
 Adhering to that plan has allowed them to expand into other parts of the country at the most critical of moments.

 Speaking Monday in Little Havana, Biden was careful to continue to wish Trump a speedy recovery but also criticized his administration’s response to the pandemic.
-Trump was leaving the hospital Monday, though it’s not clear when he’ll be well enough for a full travel schedule.

 “I was glad to see the president speaking and recording videos over the weekend,” Biden said.
 “Now that’s he’s busy tweeting campaign messages, I’d encourage him to do this: Listen to the scientists.”